hashicorp/terraform-cdk/docs/cli-commands.md

 Help output:

 ```
-cdktf [command]

 Commands:
+  cdktf convert [OPTIONS]                        Converts a single file of HCL configuration to Terraform
+                                                 CDK.
+Takes the file to be converted on stdin.
-  cdktf deploy [OPTIONS]   Deploy the given stack
+  cdktf deploy [stack] [OPTIONS]                 Deploy the given stack                      [aliases: apply]
-  cdktf destroy [OPTIONS]  Destroy the given stack
+  cdktf destroy [stack] [OPTIONS]                Destroy the given stack
-  cdktf diff [OPTIONS]     Perform a diff (terraform plan) for the given stack
+  cdktf diff [stack] [OPTIONS]                   Perform a diff (terraform plan) for the given stack
+                                                                                              [aliases: plan]
   cdktf get [OPTIONS]                            Generate CDK Constructs for Terraform providers and modules.
+  cdktf import [OPTIONS] <source> <destination>  Takes the Terraform project and converts it to a CDKTF
+                                                 version
   cdktf init [OPTIONS]                           Create a new cdktf project from a template.
+  cdktf list [OPTIONS]                           List stacks in app.
   cdktf login                                    Retrieves an API token to connect to Terraform Cloud.
-  cdktf synth [OPTIONS]    Synthesizes Terraform code for the given app in a directory.                                                                                                    [aliases: synthesize]
+  cdktf synth [stack] [OPTIONS]                  Synthesizes Terraform code for the given app in a directory.
+                                                                                        [aliases: synthesize]

 Options:
   --version                   Show version number                                                   [boolean]
   --disable-logging           Dont write log files.
-Supported using the env CDKTF_DISABLE_LOGGING.                                                                                              [boolean] [default: true]
+Supported using the env CDKTF_DISABLE_LOGGING.
+                                                                                    [boolean] [default: true]
+  --disable-plugin-cache-env  Dont set TF_PLUGIN_CACHE_DIR automatically.
+This is useful when the plugin
+                              cache is configured differently.
+Supported using the env
+                              CDKTF_DISABLE_PLUGIN_CACHE_ENV.                      [boolean] [default: false]
   --log-level                 Which log level should be written.
-Only supported via setting the env CDKTF_LOG_LEVEL                                                                                              [string]
+Only supported via setting the env
+                              CDKTF_LOG_LEVEL                                                        [string]
   -h, --help                  Show help                                                             [boolean]

 Options can be specified via environment variables with the "CDKTF_" prefix (e.g. "CDKTF_OUTPUT")
 ```